 I love that this wax is easy and economical to use since a small amount goes a long way.

 This wax is formulated using polishing oils, blended polymers, and micro-polishing agents to get rid of swirl marks on the paint.
 The polymers are designed to enhance the durability of the wax when exposed to rain and UV rays.

 This product works best on new black paint and also restores life to old, tired paint.
 Overall, this is a great product for your dark colored ride.
 It can remove minor swirl marks and other imperfections without using a separate product.

-If you wanna know more about this paste, Mike just wrote up a Meguiar’s G6207 paste review with his experience using it.
+If you want to know more about this paste, my colleague Mike wrote a Meguiar’s G6207 Paste Review with his experience in using the product.